selesse/dpm-6-winter2013/README.md

   competition.
 * `launcher` : The package responsible for doing the launching of the ball.
 * `localization` : The package responsible for doing the localization.
+  Includes a LightLocalizer and an UltrasonicLocalizer.
 * `navigator` : The package responsible for robot navigation.
+Includes navigators that can operate with obstacle or without obstacle support.
 * `odometer` : The package responsible for the robot odometry.
 * `tests` : The package responsible for running all the tests.
 Every test in here should either implement or extend a class from another package.